 Composer, conductor, lecturer at Academy of Music in Kraków.
-Since 2000 she is a chief executive director, as well as artistic director of Polish National Radio Symphony Orchestra in Katowice.
+From 2000 to 2018 she was the chief executive director, as well as artistic director of Polish National Radio Symphony Orchestra in Katowice.

 Born 28 May 1949 in Gdańsk, she studied conducing and composition under Krzysztof Penderecki at Academy of Music in Kraków.
 Later she extended her knowledge on conducting courses with Hans Swarowski in Austria.
 After finishing her education, she was an intern is Silesian opera in Bytom.
 Starting in 1973, for a year she was a musical supervisor in Teatr Ludowy in Nowa Huta.
 She held the same office from 1977 to 1978 in Teatr Stary in Kraków.